At the threshold of a new technological evolution,

 AI Duality

-• Communicate more effectively and efficiently.
+• Communicate more effectively and efficiently with clients, staff, and the judicial system;

-• Produce properly formatted, relevant, and logical legal briefings in moments.
+• Produce properly formatted, relevant, and logical legal briefings in moments;

-• Actualize concepts previously limited to theory
+• Actualize concepts previously limited to theory;

-• Generate greater insights into their work
+• Generate greater insights into one’s practice; and

 But for all the benefits, AI also:

-• Will tell you what you want to hear.
+• Will tell you what you want to hear;